 Mayor Bernard C. “Jack” Young and his two appointees, acting City Solicitor Dana Moore and acting Public Works Director Matthew Garbark, denied the ACLU protest and approved the sale of tax increment TIF bonds requested by Weller Development.

 They took action after Colin Tarbert, president of the Baltimore Development Corp.
-(BDC), insisted that the original rationale of the development – to serve as a platform for a new global campus of Under Armour – was never “contingent” or “relevant” to the financing package.
+(BDC), insisted that the original rationale of the development – to serve as the centerpiece for the new global campus of Under Armour – was never “contingent” or “relevant” to the financing package.

 “Under Armour was an amenity for the development, and the development was an amenity for the Under Armour campus,” Tarbert told the board.
 “But the two are exclusive of one another in terms of project financing and liability.”

-His assertion runs counter to prior statements by billionaire Under Armour founder Kevin Plank, who purchased 235 acres of mostly vacant land at Port Covington as a private investment and then sought city TIF funds to underwrite his vision of a UA campus and adjacent “city within a city” of glittering office towers, shopping malls, thermally heated lakes, and apartments for “creatives and millennials.”
+His assertion runs counter to prior statements made by billionaire Under Armour founder Kevin Plank, who purchased 235 acres of mostly vacant land at Port Covington as a private investment and then sought city TIF funds to underwrite his vision of a “city within a city” of glittering office towers, shopping malls, athletic facilities, a thermally heated lake and apartments for “creatives and millennials.”

 “The key ingredient”

 “We literally can’t wait,” Plank said in 2016 newspaper and TV ads, arguing that the 10,000 jobs to be created at UA’s global campus would guarantee the success of the project.

 More explicitly, a former executive at the BDC, Caroline Paff, told the Urban Design and Architecture Advisory Panel in 2016 that the global campus was “the key ingredient” to Port Covington’s success.